Tips for Diving the Blue Hole

 The Great Blue Hole is an extremely large dive site, spanning over 1,000 feet across and over 400 feet deep—much deeper than limits for open water divers or recreational diving.
 Since there’s no bottom to prevent a diver from exceeding safe depths, it’s crucial everyone diving the blue hole is experienced—Advanced PADI Certification—and follows proper diving safety procedures.
 If you’re a novice diver, you might be more comfortable exploring one of the other beautiful sites around the Belize Barrier Reef.

 What to Expect to See When Diving the Blue Hole

 The Belize Barrier Reef is known for its colour and countless sea life that make the reef their home.
 The Great Blue Hole is a bit different and it’s important to know the beauty of the Blue Hole comes from the intricate rock formations, the vastness of the sinkhole and the occasional appearance of Caribbean reef sharks.

 Stay Close to The Great Blue Hole

-Now that Belize Dive Haven is open for preview bookings, you have the option of staying at a luxury resort and being close to the Great Blue Hole.
+Now that Belize Dive Haven is open, you have the option of staying at a luxury resort and being close to the Great Blue Hole.
 From our resort, you could be diving at the Blue Hole in just 30 minutes—or you could explore the great diving in the reefs just off our beach.
 Spend more time enjoying diving, not traveling to and from the mainland.

 Belize Dive Haven is located in the pristine Turneffe Atoll, just 30 kilometres offshore from Belize City.
 As part of the Belize Barrier Reef, the Atoll consists of creeks, lagoons, mangrove islands and cays.
 It is home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.